browserengineering/book/blog/outlines.md

 I don't really want to show all of this.
-Default values aren't important when you're trying to get a birds-eye view of the code, and the `self` parameter that Python requires might be pedagogically useful when writing code but it's redundant when you're looking at an outline where methods and functions are clearly distinct.
+Default values aren't important when you're trying to get a birds-eye view of the code, and the `self` parameter that Python requires might be pedagogically useful when writing code, but it's redundant when you're looking at an outline where methods and functions are clearly distinct.

 I could fix some of these by further mangling the text with regular